ozzzzz/CV/README.md

 🔧 Haskell, Python, React, RabbitMQ, Gitlab, Kubernetes

-**Biological data storage services.** During the discovery of drugs, a lot of biological data is generated: sequences of antibodies, plasmids, and viruses, the results of clustering and annotations, data from real experiments, etc. The task is not only to save all this data in a proper way but also to supplement them with a lot of connections for easy analysis and rational conclusions.
+**Biological data storage services.** During the discovery of drugs, a lot of biological data is generated: sequences of antibodies, plasmids, viruses, the results of clustering and annotations their sequences, data from real experiments, etc. The task is not only to save all this data in a proper way but also to supplement them with a lot of connections for easy analysis and rational conclusions.
 Together with the team, we developed two services: one for antibodies and the other for viruses.

 **Laboratory algorithms and service.** [*In silico*](https://en.wikipedia.org/wiki/In_silico) modeling is a very powerful tool to make drug discovery more rational and faster.
 But [in vitro](https://en.wikipedia.org/wiki/In_vitro) (in glass) and [in vivo](https://en.wikipedia.org/wiki/In_vivo) (on animals) is an indispensable part of the whole process.
 There are many steps from a sequence on your computer to a real protein or virus in a test tube.
 It turns out that these steps can be done faster or more efficiently using various bioinformatics algorithms.
 Together with the team, we have developed (and are still developing) a couple of dozen such algorithms.
 In addition, we developed a service with React and [NextJS](https://nextjs.org/) frontend to make our algorithms lab-friendly.
 Each algorithm is written in Haskell or Python and runs on several servers using the Kubernetes queue and its API.

 **Message bus, version 2.** In 2017, I developed a message bus for distributing a computationally heavy algorithm across servers.
 At the end of 2019, together with an intern, we developed a new version.
 It was based on RabbitMQ and was used not only in our department but also for interdepartmental communication.
-The trickiest part was providing a single entry point that could validate message types and validate messages for their public API.
+The trickiest part was providing a single entry point that could validate message types and their content for the public API.

 ### Lead software developer